analogdevicesinc/ai8x-synthesis/docs/Windows.md

 Several applications and packages are needed.
 Some of the installation steps may require administrator privileges.

-#### Maxim Micros SDK
+#### Microcontroller SDK

-Install the [Maxim Micros SDK](https://www.maximintegrated.com/en/design/software-description.html/swpart=SFW0010820A) for MAX78000/MAX78002.
+Install the [Microcontroller SDK](https://www.analog.com/en/design-center/evaluation-hardware-and-software/software/software-download?swpart=SFW0010820A) for MAX78000/MAX78002.

 ![maximsdk](maximsdk.png)